-For managers, knowing that their teams are capable of working from home with efficiency and productivity opens the doors to new flexible work arrangements, allowing for greater staff retention and happiness.
+For managers, knowing their teams are capable of working from home with efficiency and productivity opens the doors to new flexible work arrangements, allowing for greater staff retention and happiness.

 With flexible work arrangements becoming more acceptable, businesses are likely to start looking further afield for the right talent for their businesses.

 The normalisation of working from home and communicating digitally allows businesses to access a national or global talent pool next time they’re looking to grow their businesses – this means they can find the best available for their team without limits of distance.

 Remote workers may still struggle with the challenges of isolation that many are currently experiencing, likely in a way more managers can empathise with after the impact of COVID-19.